bbauska/BI-JS-for-webdev/README.md

 could be either true or false.
 In JavaScript, Booleans are represented using a Boolean keyword.
 Let&apos;s see an example.

-So to create a variable that holds Boolean value, you can say let and we can give any variable name like is True or something.
+To create a variable that holds Boolean value, you can say let and we can give any variable name like is True or something.
 And we can just give it a value of true.
 So this creates a variable isTrue of type Boolean with a value of true.
 Next is Null.
 It is a data type that